Astros vs. Reds Player Props Betting Odds

-Jonathan India and Kyle Tucker are two of the players with prop bets available when the Cincinnati Reds and the Houston Astros meet at Minute Maid Park on Friday (first pitch at 8:10 PM ET).
+Player prop bet odds for Kyle Tucker, Jonathan India and others are listed when the Houston Astros host the Cincinnati Reds at Minute Maid Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!